 Life Stage Groups

-Much more simply, you can split your audience by their stage in life.
+Much more simply, you can split your target audiences by their stage in life.
 There are only four categories here:

 - No family/pre-family, which includes non-parents 45 or younger